-In this unit the learner will develop an understanding of the safe working practices relating to hand-processing fish.
-They will understand the relationship between the anatomy of fish and the way fish are hand-processed and will demonstrate that they can hand-process fish while keeping own work area in the appropriate condition.
+In this unit the learner will develop an understanding of the safe working practices relating to handprocessing fish.
+They will understand the relationship between the anatomy of fish and the way fish are hand processed, and will demonstrate that they can hand-process fish while keep own work area in the appropriate condition.